alenaifuino/dev-notes/python.md

 ### Terminology
 Functional tests may be called _acceptance tests_ or _end-to-end tests_ and they look at how the whole application functions, from the outside.
 Another term is _black box test_, because the test doesn't know anything about the internals  of the system under test.

 Functional tests can be a sort of specification for the application.
-It tends to track what might be called a User story, and follows how the user might work with a particular feature and how the app should respond to them.
+It tends to track what might be called a _User story_, and follows how the user might work with a particular feature and how the app should respond to them.
 They have a human-readable story that can be followed and it's made explicit by using comments that accompany the test code.

 #### Step-by-step
 1. Write a functional test describing the new functionality from the user's point of view